valory-xyz/open-autonomy/docs/guides/quick_start.md

     (...)
     ```

+    You can cancel the servie run at any time by pressing Ctrl-C.

 6. The logs of a single agent or [Tendermint](https://tendermint.com/) node can be inspected in another terminal with, e.g.,
     ```bash
     docker logs <container_id> --follow